Make a planning application

 Apply

-You must make sure the details submitted are those that you want to undertake, as even minor changes can require a fresh planning application subject to the same process as before.
+Make sure the plans you submit are those that you want to undertake - even minor changes may need a fresh planning application subject to the same process.

 Supporting information